marioroy/mce-sort/README.md

 One of the links pointed me to the multikey quicksort implementation by Bentley and Sedgewick.
 [1] That performs quite well and is faster than mr-merge.
-However, I wondered if sorting could go even faster and searched again.
+However, I wondered if sorting could run faster and searched again.
 My search ended at this amazing site by Timo Bingmann.

 http://panthema.net/2013/parallel-string-sorting/

 My goal was nothing more than to take several fast sequential algorithms and parallelize using the MCE Perl module.
 I began with bs-mkqs which is using 7-bit versus 8-bit for the array type.
-So, I normalized on using 7-bit for all the examples.
+So, I normalized on using 7-bit for all examples.
 The number of keys in the radix implementations were changed from 256 to 128 as well.

 ### Directory content